-Taking nutritional Licorice supplements can benefit cancer patients with Renal Non-Clear Cell Carcinoma on Bevacizumab treatment.
-But avoid Licorice supplements if on Cyclophosphamide treatment for Pineoblastoma.
-Similarly, taking nutritional supplement Licorice can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Licorice when at genetic risk of cancer due to mutation of gene CHEK2.
+Taking Licorice extracts or nutritional supplements may benefit Primary Monoclonal gammopathy of undetermined significance patients on Lenalidomide treatment over Banaba nutritional supplements.
+But Licorice supplements or Licorice extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Glehnia.
+Similarly, taking nutritional supplements Licorice may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene FLT3 over Coconut.
+But avoid nutritional supplements Licorice when at genetic risk of cancer due to mutation of gene BMPR1A.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pineoblastoma or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Licorice.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Monoclonal gammopathy of undetermined significance or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Licorice.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Licorice?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CHEK2 the same as due to mutation of gene KIT?
-Are the implications of Pineoblastoma same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Cyclophosphamide or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Licorice extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene FLT3 the same as due to mutation of gene BMPR1A?
+Are the implications of Primary Monoclonal gammopathy of undetermined significance the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Lenalidomide?

 Licorice is a herbal plant which is native to Asia and Europe.
 Licorice is usually used as a flavoring agent.
 The root of licorice has medicinal properties.
 Licorice is considered the “Father of Herbal Medicine”.
 (Mikkel R. Deutch et al, Foods., 2019) Deglycyrrhizinated licorice (DGL) is the most preferred form.
 The health benefits of consuming Licorice are: